|Home | Jobs |

 By using this site, you are agreeing to security monitoring and auditing.
 For site security purposes, and to ensure that the public service remains available to users, this government computer system employs programs to monitor network traffic.
 Unauthorized attempts to defeat or circumvent security features, to use the system for other than intended purposes, to deny service to authorized users, to access, obtain, alter, damage, or destroy information, or otherwise to interfere with the system or its operation are prohibited.
 Evidence of such acts may be disclosed to law enforcement authorities and result in criminal prosecution under the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act of 1996 (see Title 18 U.S.C. §1030).

 To ensure our web site performs well for all users, the SEC monitors the frequency of requests for SEC.gov content to ensure automated searches do not impact the ability of others to access SEC.gov content.
 If a single IP Address exceeds a threshold request per second rate, further requests from that IP Address will be limited for a brief period.
 Once the rate of web requests has dropped below the threshold for 10 minutes, the user may resume accessing content on SEC.gov.
 This SEC practice is designed to limit excessive automated searches on SEC.gov and is not intended or expected to impact individuals browsing the SEC.gov website.
-Note that the SEC's File Transfer Protocol (FTP) server is available for bulk downloads of the SEC's EDGAR (Electronic Data Gathering, Analysis, and Retrieval system) filings by corporations, funds, and individuals.
+See Accessing EDGAR Data for guidance on bulk downloads of the SEC's EDGAR (Electronic Data Gathering, Analysis, and Retrieval system) filings by corporations, funds, and individuals

 As a general rule, the SEC does not collect PII about you when you visit our web site, unless you choose to provide such information to us.
 Submitting PII through our website is voluntary, and by doing so, you are giving the SEC your permission to use the information for a specific, stated purpose.
 However, not providing certain information may result in the SEC’s inability to provide you with the service you desire.